miketierce/myfbj.com/NODE22-MIGRATION-SUMMARY.md

-# Node 22 + PNPM 8 Migration Summary
+# Node 22 + PNPM 8 Migrati3. **Dependencies Updates**
+   - ✅ Updated firebase-admin to v12.3.0
+   - ✅ Updated firebase-functions to v6.3.2
+   - ✅ Updated TypeScript to v5.5.0
+   - ✅ Added @types/node to v22
+   - ✅ Added package overrides for native modules with Node.js 22 compatibility issues
+   - ✅ Created fixes for module resolution in better-sqlite3 and other native modulesmmary

 ## June 5, 2025 Update